nytimes/backbone.stickit/README.md

  - `labelPath`: the path to the label value for select options within the collection of objects.
  - `valuePath`: the path to the values for select options within the collection of objects.
 When an options is selected, the value that is defined for the given option is set in the model.
 Leave this undefined if the whole object is the value.

+When bindings are initialized, Stickit will build the `select` element with the options and bindings configured.

 The following example references a collection of stooges at `window.app.stooges` with the following value:

 ```javascript